 However his mother-in-law Jenny, a stern no-nonsense woman, despite the obvious risks approached the house and talked him into letting her come inside and he was eventually coaxed into releasing his wife Kerry, but he then vented his anger on Jenny beating her up very badly.
 Armed Police had been summoned and by now had the property surrounded and were desperately trying to talk him out.
 Finally they got his uncle from Houston on the ‘phone and were able to get Luis to speak with him.
 His uncle, whom Luis respected greatly, was able to calm Luis down and get him to release Jenny, but he would not leave the house.
 By all accounts the police were patient and understanding, but the situation was extremely tense, marksmen with guns trained on the building.
 Eventually as darkness fell Luis set the house on fire, throwing gasoline around, and in the midst of the blaze eventually threw himself headlong through a window and was arrested.

-Kerry knew that after the trauma of his incarceration in Cuba Luis would seriously struggle to cope with prison, and this was the man she loved and did not want to lose.
+Kerry knew that because of his past ‘experiences’ in Cuba Luis would seriously struggle to cope with prison, and this was the man she loved and did not want to lose.
 She managed to convince her mother and family not to press charges, and Luis was eventually released.
 But the price they paid was high.
 This was one step too far.
 The rifle, like some ugly exclamation mark, was an obstacle beyond which Luis could not proceed in his old life: he was forbidden to return to the area or to contact the extended family.
 His and Kerry’s financial investment in their house was lost, the whole structure destroyed and all their possessions with it, none of which the insurance company would pay for.
 But more than that, the swirling sparks that looped and whirled off into oblivion in the velvet Texas sky that evening, took with them Luis and Kerry’s shared dream.

 I returned to Texas the following year to visit friends in West Texas, far away from the Hill Country.
 But I made the long trip across the state to visit Kerry’s family.
 The slab that had supported Kerry and Luis’s glorious hacienda-style home, and which had absorbed so much of our time, energy and care, was a sad and pathetic sight.
 All that remained were a few charred timbers, the melted and contorted carcases of a fridge and cooker, and loops of scorched electrical circuits with the sheathing melted away, the copper wire incongruously bright amid the blackened and unrecognizable debris of conflagration.
 The heat had been so intense in places that it had cracked the surface of the concrete slab.
 I was very upset and stood amidst the devastation for quite a long time, and could barely keep the tears at bay.